nrajasin/Network-intrusion-dataset-creator/README.md

 ## Issues

-1. The Tumbling Window advance does not handle empty windows correctly.
-It can only advance one window at a time.
 1. A packet can be flagged as more than one services.
 Services like SSDP are implemented using HTTP.
 That service is currently counted as both.
 This means you can see a HTTP with no TCP
 1. IPV6 traffic does not have a `ip.len` field.
 This means that the `tcp_ip_length` value in the result set only includes ipv4 traffic.
     * This is true for TCP and UDP